Ivy Avenue, Oldfield Park, Bath

 ENTRANCE HALL Double glazed top lit front door, dado rail, coved ceiling, cloaks area, exposed floorboards, radiator, stairs to first floor.

-SITTING ROOM Two double glazed front windows, coved ceiling, picture rail, exposed floorboards, radiator, fireplace with fitted gas fire and back boiler.
+SITTING ROOM Two double glazed front windows, coved ceiling, picture rail, exposed floorboards, radiator, fireplace with fitted electric fire.